saptarshibasu/azure-study/README.md

   * **Replicate VMs** - Replicate virtual machines from VMware into Azure storage
   * **Test Migration** - Test virtual machines using a test virtual network.
 Once test is done, cleanup can be invoked to delete the test VMs
   * **Migrate to Production** - Migrate virtual machines into production using a production virtual network
+* Two types of assessments by using Azure Migrate Server Assessment
+  * Performance-based - Assessment based on collected performance or usage data
+  * As on-premises - Assessment based on on-premises sizing

 ## Azure SQL